-The deadline for submissions for the GMD Poetry Competition is 1st December 2019.
+The deadline for submissions for the GMD Poetry Competition has been extended to 6th December 2019.
 The rules, terms and conditions and further details are posted below.

 The competition is open to anyone in the UK aged 11 to 18 at the time of entering.
-The closing date for entries for this year’s competition is 1 December 2019.
+The closing date for entries for this year’s competition has been extended to 11.59pm on 6 December 2019.
 Winners will be announced on or around GMD 2020.